aisgbnok/team-project-2211-swen261-04-h/docs/DesignDoc.md

 turn, and backup handle various game functions.

 ### UI Tier
-The main UI for the server is WebServer class that handles routing, and displaying pages.
-Each page is represented in a class like GetGameRoute or GetSignInRoute.
-The "route" is the page that is displayed.

-For handling user inputs, the Post classes are used.
-This is stuff like PostCheckTurnRoute and PostSignOutRoute.
-These routes can also still direct users to different pages throughout the application.
+Each state is called a route which is handled using a GET and/or POST class.
+The WebServer class handles assigning routes.
+For example, Sign In, has a GetSignInRoute class that handles rendering the Sign-In page, and a PostSignInRoute class that handles writing to the model and application tier.
+These routes and their respective http requests (GET/POST) are mapped in WebServer.
+WebServer acts as the user entrypoint and route arbitrator dictating which UI class is used for each http request.
+GET is used for rendering pages, and POST is used for handling user input.

-> _At appropriate places as part of this narrative provide one or more
-> static models (UML class structure or object diagrams) with some
-> details such as critical attributes and methods._
+> _At appropriate places as part of this narrative provide one or more static models (UML class structure or object diagrams) with some details such as critical attributes and methods._

+> _You must also provide any dynamic models, such as statechart and sequence diagrams, as is relevant to a particular aspect of the design that you are describing.
+For example, in WebCheckers you might create a sequence diagram of the POST /validateMove HTTP request processing or you might show a statechart diagram if the Game component uses a state machine to manage the game._

+> _If a dynamic model, such as a statechart describes a feature that is not mostly in this tier and cuts across multiple tiers, you can consider placing the narrative description of that feature in a separate section for describing significant features.
+Place this after you describe the design of the three tiers._

 ![img_1.png](img_1.png)